corsairmarks/nonbinary_leaders/mod/README.md

 	* Simplify leader re-creation code with new features from 3.1.1
 	* Simplify leader re-creation code to use `clone_leader` instead, eliminating redundant checks
 	* Origin: Clone Army species that are infertile will not randomize their gender presentation
-	* Unfortunatly, currently not able to offer an event to choose your starting ruler's pronouns without the portrait changing
+	* Unfortunately, currently not able to offer an event to choose your starting ruler's pronouns without the portrait changing
+* 2.1.0 Improve gender presentation swaps to also use cloned leaders - leaders who alter their gender presentation now reliably have the correct portrait

 ## Source Code